entropy-z/entropy-z.github.io/_posts/2025-07-01-kharon-agent.md

 **Kharon** provides a range of advanced post-exploitation capabilities that allow the operator to execute actions in an evasive way.
 The core functionality is implemented directly in the agent, while additional features are delivered in-memory via **stagers** using **BOFs**.
 Later, these will migrate to **shellcode** when using **Fork & Run**.

-The agent is highly flexible, and most of its behavior can be configured at runtime using the `Config` command.
+The agent is highly flexible, and most of its behavior can be configured at runtime using the Config command.
+It is implemented entirely as shellcode with mordern design, without relying on sRDI, making it easier to use during injection.

 ---